A story shaped by competition, communication, and the courage to adapt

 From the booth to the stage

-Broadcast authority
+Broadcast experience

 Stage presence